-As we declared at the beginning, 6G communications should be human-centric, which implies that the conventional mobile communications will still hold the position of protagonist in 6G, in which classic cellular phone is the major tool of mobile communications.
+communications will still hold the position of protagonist in 6G, in which classic cellular phone is the major tool of mobile communications.
 The challenges regarding conventional mobile communications comes from five aspects: 1) how to enhance security and protect privacy; 2) how to expand network coverage in a rapid and cost-efficient way, especially in distant and isolated areas; 3) how to reduce the cost of mobile communications; 4) how to extend the battery life of the mobile device; 5) how to provide a higher data rate with a lower end-to-end latency.

-B. Accurate Indoor Positioning
+Accurate Indoor Positioning

 With the help of the Global Positioning System (GPS), outdoor positioning becomes full-fledged and can be regarded as accurate in most application scenarios now.
 However, indoor positioning is still far from maturity, because of the complex indoor electromagnetic propagation environment [35].
 Accurate and reliable indoor positioning services will radically change the living habits of mobile users and open up new niches for economic prosperity.
 On the other hand, there is a growing consensus that accurate indoor positioning might not be viable by sole utilizing RF communications [36].
-Such a crucial and impactful application is highly expected to be realized in the era of 6G with more advanced non-RF communication technologies.
+Such a crucial and impactful application is highly expected to be realised in the era of 6G with more advanced non-RF communication technologies.